Multiple Sclerosis Comprehensive

 The majority of people who develop neurologic Lyme disease become ill during the summer months.
 The blacklegged ticks that cause Lyme disease live in moist and humid environments, in and near wooded or grassy areas.
 To decrease your risk of getting Lyme disease, a few simple precautions can help: Cover up.
 Use insect repellent.
 Do your best to tick-proof your yard.
 Check yourself, your children and your pets for ticks.
 Don’t assume you’re immune.
 Remove a tick as soon as possible with tweezers.

 Who is at risk for MS?

 Ninety percent of people who are diagnosed with MS develop it between the ages of 15 and 50, but it can occasionally strike those both younger and older.
 MS is more common in women (currently there is a 3:1 ratio).
-Vitamin D deficiency, smoking and having had mononucleosis all increase one’s risk for MS. It’s primarily a Caucasian disease; however, the number of women of color with MS is increasing.
-There are low-, medium- and high-risk zones.
+Vitamin D deficiency, smoking and having had mononucleosis all increase one’s risk for MS. There are low-, medium- and high-risk zones.
 Northern Europe, Canada and the United States are three examples of high-risk zones for MS.

 Why choose Stony Brook for diagnosis and treatment of neurologic Lyme disease?

 For neurologic Lyme disease, Stony Brook has extensive experience in detecting antibodies to the borrelia burgdorferi bacteria that is carried by ticks and can affect the central nervous system.
 We do frequent lumbar punctures (spinal taps) and perform a variety of tests on cerebrospinal fluid.